Elia-Lejzerowicz/ML-Climate-Project-Template-Fall2022/journal.md

 Algorithm that recommend the best practices from the 49 practices to implement in order to obtain a better Eco-index score and Google Lighthouse Performance score.

-    The algotihm is based on a combination of:
+    The algorithm is based on a combination of:

         - feature importance
         - complexity
-        - and metric’s weight.
+        - and metric’s weight

 8) Week of 31/10: